Physicians Face Payment Cuts, New Primary Care, Dental, Digital Options

 SPI involves working with a patient to develop coping strategies and supports the patient can use in the event they experience thoughts of harm to themselves or others.

-CMS is proposing to establish separate coding under the PFS for safety planning interventions.
+CMS is establishing a standalone code under the PFS for safety planning interventions.

-In addition, CMS is proposing to create a monthly billing code to describe furnishing post-discharge follow-up contacts performed after discharge from an ED after a crisis encounter.
+In addition, CMS is creating monthly billing code to describe furnishing post-discharge follow-up contacts performed after discharge from an ED after a crisis encounter.
 The code will include four 10- to 20-minute calls in a month.
-The proposed code and descriptor is below.
+The final code and descriptor is below.

 Improving digital access to behavioral health services

-To address challenges beneficiaries may have in locating mental health services, as well as recognizing digital therapeutics may offer means to access certain services, CMS is proposing three new HCPCS codes for digital mental health treatment (DMHT) devices, modeled after coding for remote therapeutic monitoring services.
+To address challenges beneficiaries may have in locating mental health services, as well as recognizing digital therapeutics may offer means to access certain services, CMS created three new HCPCS codes for digital mental health treatment (DMHT) devices, modeled after coding for remote therapeutic monitoring services.

-In addition, CMS is proposing payment for six new G codes to reflect time spent by practitioners for interprofessional consultations between requesting providers and consultant practitioners.
+In addition, CMS created six new G codes (G0546-G0551) to reflect time spent by practitioners for interprofessional consultations between requesting providers and consultant practitioners.

 Medicare payment for dental services

 In prior years, CMS finalized payment for dental services when these services are integral to successful outcomes of Medicare-approved treatments.
-In 2025, CMS is proposing to add a dental or oral examination performed as part of a comprehensive workup, as well as medically necessary diagnostic and treatment services required to eliminate oral or dental infection prior to Medicare-covered dialysis services when used in the treatment of end-stage renal disease.
+In 2025, CMS is adding dental or oral examination and medically necessary diagnostics and treatment to eliminate an oral or dental infection prior to, or contemporaneously with, Medicare-covered dialysis for the treatment of end-stage renal disease.

 Payments for caregiver training

-In the 2024 PFS, CMS finalized payment policies related to the training of caregivers without a patient’s presence.
-In response to comments requesting that the assessment of a caregiver’s knowledge be included in caregiver training, CMS is clarifying that when reasonable, assessing the skills and knowledge possessed by a caregiver can be included in CPT Code 96161, which is currently on the Medicare Telehealth List.
+In the 2024 PFS, CMS finalized payment policies related to training caregivers without a patient’s presence.
+In response to comments requesting that the assessment of a caregiver’s knowledge be included in caregiver training, CMS clarifies that when reasonable, assessing the skills and knowledge possessed by a caregiver can be included in CPT Code 96161, which is currently on the Medicare Telehealth List.

-CMS is also proposing new coding and payment for caregiver behavior management and modification training.
+CMS also established new coding and payment for caregiver behavior management and modification training.
 Existing coding allows for multiple-family group training, requiring training to be provided in a group setting.
-The new codes allow training for the caregivers of an individual patient.
+The new codes allow training individual patients’ caregivers.

 Telehealth provisions

 Codes on the Medicare Telehealth Services List are added under two categories: permanent and provisional.
-In the proposed PFS, CMS notes codes on the Telehealth Services List under the provisional status will remain under that status until CMS can complete a comprehensive analysis of all provisional codes in future rulemaking.
+Codes on the Telehealth Services List under the provisional status will remain under that status until CMS can complete a comprehensive analysis of all provisional codes in future rulemaking.

 Removing frequency limitations on telehealth subsequent care services

 In the 2024 PFS final rule, CMS removed frequency limitations on the following codes whose limitations had been previously relaxed due to COVID-19.
-CMS is proposing to maintain the relaxed frequency limitations through December 31, 2025.
+CMS maintains the relaxed frequency limitations through December 31, 2025.
 Affected codes are related to hospital inpatient or observation care (99231-99233), subsequent nursing facility stays (99307-10), and critical care telehealth.

 Rural Health Clinics (RHCs) and Federally Qualified Health Centers (FQHCs)

-For a full summary and detailed insights on the RHC and FQHC changes contained in the proposed rule, see CLA's blog post.
+For a full summary and detailed insights on the RHC and FQHC changes contained in the proposed rule, see CLA's article.

-- Allowing RHCs and FQHCs to bill using proposed codes for APCM services, providing for certain telehealth policy extensions and rebasing the FQHC market basket to reflect 2022 base year
+• Allowing RHCs and FQHCs to bill using codes for APCM services, providing for certain telehealth policy extensions and rebasing the FQHC market basket to reflect 2022 base year.

 Medicare Shared Savings Program

-CMS proposes several modifications to the Shared Savings Program.
+CMS finalized several modifications to the Shared Savings Program.
 A few are summarized below:

-- Introducing the APP Plus Quality Measure Set, and incremental growth of the APP Plus set to eleven measures over PY 2025-2028.
+• Introducing the APP Plus Quality Measure Set, and incremental growth of the APP Plus set to 11 measures over PY 2025-2028.

-- Implementing a Health Equity Benchmark Adjustment to encourage ACOs to participate in service underserved communities.
+• Modifying the benchmark methodology to include a Health Equity Benchmark Adjustment (HEBA) .
 The HEBA would increase the likelihood that ACOs in underserved communities would earn shared savings.

 Quality Payment Program

-CMS is proposing to leave the performance threshold set at 75 points for the CY 2025 performance period.
+CMS will maintain the performance threshold at 75 points for the CY 2025 performance period.

 MIPS Value Pathways (MVPs)